divyanikoshta/demo-md-file/mock-apis.md

     ⦁	Response code of any end point can be changed using overrideResCode object in server.js file.
     ⦁	These mock apis will be return the example as it's response.

+ #### Why Mirgejs
+    ⦁   Mirage runs in the browser alongside your frontend code, so getting it running in your dev environment and using it to run tests on your CI servers is simpler – no extra processes to manage or reset.
+    ⦁   Mirage resets its state on every browser reload.

 ![MarineGEO circle logo](/assets/mock_api_workflow.png "MarineGEO logo")